-Last but not least, I would like to thank our dedicated FUNAN team, clients, business partners, regulators, lenders and shareholders for their hard working, cooperating, trusting, and supporting FUNAN Microfinance Plc. achieving its financial year indicators.
+We would like to thank the FUNAN team, clients, business partners, regulators, lenders, and shareholders for their hard working, cooperating, trusting, and supporting FUNAN Microfinance Plc. achieving its financial year indicators.
 We look forward to your continued support in future.

 Chairman of the Board of Director.